Sencpc/Algoritma-Puncak-lethal-company-AI-Overhaul-/README.md

 - Extend voice-triggered stimuli so Eyeless Dogs (and allies) react to live mic input, not only remote AudioSources.
 - Add telemetry/visualizers for the heatmap + blackboard state to speed up encounter tuning.
-- More moon directors (e.g., Vow, Rend) with bespoke spawn tables and hazard mixes.
+- Broaden per-moon policies (e.g., Liquidation, modded maps) with bespoke caps plus event hooks for environmental hazards.
-- Extra AI overhauls: Thumper predictive pathing, Flowerman stare duels, Spider territorial traps with destructible webs.
+- Extra AI overhauls: Thumper predictive pathing, Flowerman stare duels, Spider territorial traps with destructible webs, and cross-pack alert chains.

 See open issues for detailed task tracking and discussion.